Home/Reviews/Full Review/Parktown Residence

 Competition

-The developer pedigree is serious: UOL Group, CapitaLand Development, and Singapore Land — three of Singapore's most established developers in a joint venture.
+The developer track record is serious.
+UOL Group, CapitaLand Development, and Singapore Land.
+Three of Singapore's most established developers in a joint venture.
 They secured the Tampines Avenue 11 GLS site for approximately $1.206 billion, translating to about $885 PSF per plot ratio.
 That land cost alone tells you the pricing was never going to be cheap.

 And it was not.
-Parktown Residence launched in February 2025 with 65% of units transacting between $2,200 and $2,399 PSF.
-The highest transaction hit $4.048 million for a 1,679-square-foot 5-bedroom unit.
-These are numbers that Tampines has never seen before.
+Parktown Residence launched in February 2025 with most units transacting between $2,200 and $2,400 PSF.
+The highest 5BR transaction in the past 12 months hit $3.993M for a 1,679 sqft unit on level 12.
+Numbers Tampines has never seen.

 QPE Framework diagram showing Quality Price and Exit strategy analysis used for Singapore condo reviews at reviewhomes.sg

 Quality covers developer track record, land size, layouts, MRT access, views, and facilities.
-Price examines total price (not psf) and how it compares against what the market has tested — is there a price gap, or are you paying above proven territory?
+Price examines total price (not psf) and how it compares against what the market has tested.
+Is there a price gap, or are you paying above where the market has cleared?
 Exit asks who buys from you when it is time to sell, what the demand pool looks like, and what competing supply exists at resale.

-Parktown Residence sits along Tampines Avenue 11 in what URA has planned as the Tampines North precinct.
-This is not the mature Tampines that most Singaporeans know — the one with Century Square, Tampines Mall, and the hawker centres.
-Tampines North is a newer planning area north of the Tampines Expressway, being developed as part of URA's long-term blueprint for the eastern region.
+Parktown Residence sits on Tampines Avenue 11 in what URA has planned as the Tampines North precinct.
+Not the mature Tampines of Century Square and Tampines Mall, but a newer planning area north of the TPE.

 Detail Parktown Residence